atiratree/kube-enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 8. The deployment controller scales down the surging replica sets back to their original value.
 9. The deployment controller sets `ActiveInterceptorCompleted=true` on the eviction requests of pods B that are ready to be deleted.
-10. The eviction request controller designates the replica set controller as the next interceptor.
+10. The eviction request controller designates the replica set controller as the next interceptor by updating `.status.activeInterceptorClass`.
 11. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the availability of the application.